 Time for what has become sort of an annual tradition here at the blog — Christmas light photography — but this time with a travel twist.
-This week I’m going to not only give you five articles, but I’m going to take you to Carlsbad, New Mexico, for a Christmas light boat ride along the Pecos River.
+This week I’m going to not only give you five articles, but I’m going to take you to Carlsbad, New Mexico, for a Christmas light boat ride along the Pecos River taken in 2016.

 This year marks the 25th anniversary of Christmas on the Pecos, which originates from the Pecos River Village.
 Ursula has talked about going on Christmas on the Pecos for some time, and this past Friday was the day.
 She purchased our tickets in advance online, picked me up from work, and we headed east for the Pecos River Village.

 Once you arrive, plan on touring the village:

 There will be many lights and decorations to photograph: